 Whitney volunteers with the local CSI (Construction Specifications Institute) chapter and her local church.
 She also enjoys performing with her dance troupe, entertaining friends, and traveling to new places.

-She is currently in the process of pursuing her national interior design certification.
 When designing, she follows a “go rogue, use logic” design mentality that brings extra vigor to our studio!

 Travel Bucket List: “I would love to travel around the world to Maui and Kaua’i, Dubai, and the French Wine Regions.”Email Whitney Kaul

 Why She Chose Architecture: “I initially chose architecture because I loved art and creating, yet I enjoyed the technical side of math.
 It seemed like a good match.
 I quickly learned that there is so much more to architecture that I love.”

 Anna Katherine grew up in the East Tennessee area and joined R2R studio after graduating from the University of Tennessee with a Bachelor of Architecture in 2018.